Troubleshooting#

 The Execution of a Function Failed#

-After triggering a function, the td exe list-trx
+After triggering a function, the td exe list-trx reports the

 transaction as failed.